 The build is made of plastic (we were unable to identify if it’s from recycled plastic or not) and the assembly is fairly straightforward.
 The light can be moved up or down by removing a piece of plastic on either side and a floating buoy indicates the amount of water the device is holding.

-Click and Grow claims that it’s a “set-it-and-forget-it garden system that will grow herbs, flowers and salad greens with zero effort.” which is how we approached this, but after 2 weeks our plants started drying out and weekly water refills were needed.
+Click and Grow claims that it’s a “set-it-and-forget-it garden system that will grow herbs, flowers and salad greens with zero effort.” which is how we approached this, but after 2 weeks we noticed that ~ weekly water refills were needed.
 So if you buy this smart garden remember to water it.

-The design aesthetic is pleasant, and as a unit the 9 plant Click and Grow live on a kitchen island or table if you have one.
-For urban or international environs where space is more of an issue it’s a bit big and bulky and a 3 plant device may be better suited for a hobbyist, because the yield from the plants isn’t really substantial.
+The design aesthetic is pleasant, and as a unit, the 9 plants Click and Grow live on a kitchen island or table if you have one.
+For urban or international environs where space is more of an issue, it’s a bit big and bulky and a 3 plant device may be better suited for a hobbyist because the yield from the plants isn’t really substantial.

-Plants and growing: the Click and Grow comes with three varieties of plant capsules, and you can order additional ones on their site.
+Plants and growing: the Click and Grow come with three varieties of plant capsules, and you can order additional ones on their site.
 Fine and good, except that plants will grow better or worse based on what’s planted next to them.
 Put mustard greens next to lettuce, and the lettuce will flourish at the expense of the mustard.
 Click and Grow provides no such information to the consumer, so you have to experiment a bit.
-Space is also an issue, overcrowding started happening at about the 4 week point.
-Plants should also have air circulation, it helps them get CO2, and Oxygen, and a slight breeze will help them stand up stronger.
+Space is also an issue, overcrowding started happening at about the 4-week point.
+Plants should also have air circulation, it helps them get CO2, and Oxygen and a slight breeze will help them stand up stronger.
 Something we saw lacking in our plants which after a month begin presenting themselves – limp, so if you want to get the most out of your click and grow, put a small fan on the plants.

 And then there are the lights.
-This is maybe the one drawback, jarringly bright and on for 16 hours on a clock that you’re not able to set other than plugging it in at 6 am so it goes off at 10pm, which I wouldn’t call a problem if you can house the click and grow in its own room, but the lights are jarringly bright, and this is just one of a number of design flaws that become apparent as you spend time with the Click and Grow.
-The device is well intentioned, but isn’t very thoughtful.
-I think the best way to describe it is, clunky with a pretty exterior.
+This is maybe the one drawback, jarringly bright and on for 16 hours on a clock that you’re not able to set other than plugging it in at 6 am so it goes off at 10 pm, which I wouldn’t call a problem if you can house the click and grow in its own room, but the lights are jarringly bright, and this is just one of a number of minor design flaws that become apparent as you spend time with the Click and Grow.

 Ranking is based on a five star (*****) scale.

-Aesthetics: *** It’s a good looking hunk of plastic, but the lights are blinding.
+Aesthetics: **** It’s a good looking hunk of plastic

 Product design: ** Some positive elements, but clunky in areas.